-The pros and cons of self driving cars and trucks
+What are some of the pros and cons of self-driving cars and trucks?

-Certainly, there are a number of issues that the self-driving cars could solve, but as with any new technology, until it is mastered (if it ever is); it creates new issues for the society to deal with.
-Let’s delve into the advatnages and disadvantages and maybe then we can draw a conclusion.
+Certainly, there are a number of issues that self-driving cars could solve.
+But as with any new technology, until it is mastered (if it ever is); it creates new issues for the society to deal with.
+Let’s look at advantages first.

 Just think about this – on average America spends 4.2 billion hours in traffic jams yearly, according to Sebastian Thrun – robotics scientist and Google X founder.
 In comparison, it took 20 million hours to build the Panama Canal.
 Don’t you think that’s a lot of wasted time?